-Net investment in capital assets decreased by \$0.3 million in FY 2021 as payments on debt and additions were offset by depreciation.
-Unrestricted net position increased \$2.7 million in FY 2021 due to increased state appropriations and the CARES Act grant.
-Restricted net position was unchanged.
+Net investment in capital assets increased by \$0.3 million in FY 2022.
+This was caused by a reduction in COP liabilities from refunding the College's 2012 COP issuance which increased the balance but was offset by the current years' depreciation expense which increased the College's accumulated depreciation decreasing the College's depreciable assets.
+Unrestricted net position increased \$4.4 million in FY 2022 due to increased state appropriations and the CARES Act grant.
+Restricted net position increased \$1.6 million in FY 2022 due to the addition of Net Pension Asset.